Eachtrai/wordpress/_pages/coroinvireas-covid-19.md

 <strong>Refunds Schedule</strong>

 Due to the current high volume of administration and our restricted working conditions please see below for our schedule for the payment of refunds.
 Your patience with this issue is appreciated:

-Course A       Dátaí Csa A
+Course A    -    May 31 - Jun 14
-Course B       Dátaí Csa B
+Course B    -    Jun 15 - Jun 29
-Course C       Dátaí Csa C
+Course C    -    Jun 30 - Jul 14
-Course D       Dátaí Csa D
+Course D    -    Jul 15 - Jul 29
-Course E       Dátaí Csa E
+Course E    -    Jul 30 - Aug 13
-Course F       Dataí Csa F
+Course F    -    Aug 14 - Aug 22